User documentation

 project_key: my-project-key

 With this configuration, the agent will trust the Forwarded and X-Forwarded-For headers that could be passed by the proxies at the IP addresses 172.16.0.16 or in the CIDR range 192.168.0.0/16.
 It will also trust the X-Forwarded-Proto header, but not the X-Forwarded-Host header.
+Requests coming from any other IP address are considered as direct client requests, and all their forwarding headers are ignored.

-This page has been updated on Mar 30, 2026
+This page has been updated on Aug 17, 2026

 Can't find your answer?